Nordic Bronze Age: Burials

 A fundamental change in burial customs took place at the turn from the Older to the Younger Bronze Age.
 After a long period of inhumation burials, people gradually switched to cremation burials.
 During Period III of the Early Bronze Age (1300-1100 BCE), cremated remains were still buried in the old tradition in elongated pits or tree/oak coffins.
 With the beginning of the Later Bronze Age (Period IV, 1100-900 BCE), urn burials became established, although for a long time they were still placed in and around barrows.
 It was not until the seventh century that the first urn fields were created.
-Researchers used to think that urnfields appeared at the beginning of the Iron Age, around 530 BCE, but new findings from a group of researchers at the Collaborative Research Centre 1266 at the University of Kiel show that this happened a century earlier than previously thought.
+Researchers used to think that urnfields appeared at the beginning of the Iron Age, around 530 BCE, but new findings from a group of researchers at the Collaborative Research Centre 1266 at Kiel University show that this happened a century earlier than previously thought.

 The Late Bronze Age King's Grave of Seddin in northern Germany (9th century BC) has been described as a "Homeric burial" due to its close similarity to contemporary elite burials in Greece and Italy.
 A large 'king's hall' and an associated settlement were located near to the Seddin grave.